 The inspiration for this recipe came after visiting a Slovenian vegan restaurant Kucha which now sadly doesn’t exist anymore.
 When trying their amazing chocolate banana bread I had to recreate it at home.
 Many people that tried this banana bread said it was one of the best sweets they’ve ever eaten.

-I make my banana bread with gluten free oats, I sweeten it with medjool dates (so it’s refined sugar free) and my secret ingredient for making the best banana bread is cashew butter.
+I make my banana bread with gluten free oats, I sweeten it with medjool dates and my secret ingredient for making the best banana bread is cashew butter.
 The inside is full of chocolate and banana pieces and the topping has even more banana so that every bite is as mouth-watering as possible.
 I use chocolate from Lindt, in my view the best widely available chocolate maker.

 Chocolate Banana Bread (V, GF)